Datura-ai/cortex.t/README.md

 **IMPORTANT**: If you are unaware of Bittensor, please checkout the [Bittensor Website](https://bittensor.com/) before proceeding to the [Setup](#setup) section.

-1. `template/protocol.py`: Contains the definition of the protocol used by subnet miners and subnet validators.
-2. `neurons/miner.py`: Script that defines the subnet miner's behavior, i.e., how the subnet miner responds to requests from subnet validators.
-3. `neurons/validator.py`: This script defines the subnet validator's behavior, i.e., how the subnet validator requests information from the subnet miners and determines the scores.
+Explain why this subnet is important, brief overview of what it does.

 ## Setup

 ### Before you proceed
 Before you proceed with the installation of the subnet, note the following:

-- Use these instructions to run your subnet locally for your development and testing, or on Bittensor testnet or on Bittensor mainnet.
-- **IMPORTANT**: We **strongly recommend** that you first run your subnet locally and complete your development and testing before running the subnet on Bittensor testnet.
-Furthermore, make sure that you next run your subnet on Bittensor testnet before running it on the Bittensor mainnet.
-- You can run your subnet either as a subnet owner, or as a subnet validator or as a subnet miner.
+- **IMPORTANT**: We **strongly recommend** before preceding that you test both subtensor and openai api key.
+Ensure you are running subtensor locally to minimize chances of outages and improve the latency/connection.
+After exporting your Openai api key to your bash profile, test the streaming service for both the gpt-3.5-turbo and gpt-4 engines using ./neurons/test_openai.py.
+Neither the miner or the validator will function without a valid and working openai api key.

-- **IMPORTANT:** Make sure you are aware of the minimum compute requirements for your subnet.
+- **IMPORTANT:** Make sure you are aware of the minimum compute requirements for cortex.t.
 See the [Minimum compute YAML configuration](./min_compute.yml).
-- Note that installation instructions differ based on your situation: For example, installing for local development and testing will require a few additional steps compared to installing for testnet.
-Similarly, installation instructions differ for a subnet owner vs a validator or a miner.
+- Note that this subnet requires very little compute.
+We recommend to run the miner and/or validator on a machine that you are already using for a different subnet.
+The main functionality is just api calls, so we outsource the compute to openai.
+The cost for this subnet comes from api calls, not from compute.

+### Installation

+### Starting a Miner

+- **Running locally**: Follow the step-by-step instructions described in this section: [Running Subnet Locally](./docs/running_on_staging.md).
+- **Running on Bittensor testnet**: Follow the step-by-step instructions described in this section: [Running on the Test Network](./docs/running_on_testnet.md).
+- **Running on Bittensor mainnet**: Follow the step-by-step instructions described in this section: [Running on the Main Network](./docs/running_on_mainnet.md).

-### Usage
+### Starting a Validator

 - **Running locally**: Follow the step-by-step instructions described in this section: [Running Subnet Locally](./docs/running_on_staging.md).
 - **Running on Bittensor testnet**: Follow the step-by-step instructions described in this section: [Running on the Test Network](./docs/running_on_testnet.md).